 Representative democracy in action.

 Nature-attacks-man covers are commonplace on men’s adventure magazines, and we’ve seen virtually every species in the animal kingdom get their revenge eventually.
 Today it’s the eagles’ turn thanks to this November 1957 issue of Man’s Adventure with art by Clarence Doore.
-What would be nice is if there was a piece of fiction to go along with this striking painting but there isn’t.
+What would be nice is if there were a piece of fiction to go along with this striking painting but there isn’t.
 So we’ll make one up:

 It was a tough call for the eagles.
 Some pointed out that humans don’t generally hunt or eat eagles, and many agreed that this fact was in man’s favor.
 Plus they put us on their coins, some noted, which is a nice tribute.
 But others said it isn’t about only us raptors, but rather all the birds—our brethren the turkeys, the ducks, and especially the chickens, those most hapless of fowl.
 Though the few of us who’ve had a chance to eat chicken agree they’re incredibly tasty.